awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 .. meta::
     :description: How to list, upload, download or delete objects in an Amazon S3 bucket using the AWS SDK for Java 2.0.
-    :keywords: AWS SDK for Java 2.0 code example
+    :keywords: Amazon Simple Storage Service, Amazon S3, AWS SDK for Java 2.0 code example

 An |S3| object represents a file or collection of data.
-Every object must reside within a :doc:`bucket <examples-s3-buckets>`.
+Every object must be contained in a :doc:`bucket <examples-s3-buckets>`.

 .. include:: includes/examples-note.txt